albertyw/indoor-localization/README.md

 Dropbox
 =======
-This project was created at Dropbox Hack Week 2013 (August 5-9) by Szymon Sidor
+This project was created at Dropbox Hack Week 2013 (August 5-9) by
+ - Szymon Sidor
-Albert Wang
+ - Albert Wang @albertyw
-Pedro Amaral
+ - Pedro Amaral @pjarmaral
-Austin Collins
+ - Austin Collins @austindcollins

+Also note that several files have been purged and readded to the repository because they contained private Dropbox data.
+The git history (and therefore the `git log` and `git blame`) may not necessarily be correct.

 We took many ideas from a former Hack Week project.
 Their code is at https://github.com/zviadm/locator